 DWS does not publish class rank and only calculates class rank for scholarships, specific senior honors, or outside groups.
-The class rank is determined by calculating the students' grade point average using the 4.0 scale for each class completed in their high school career.
+The class rank is determined by calculating the grade point average using the 4.0 scale for each class completed in the high school career.
 Classes not calculated are physical education, study hall, and office assistants.
 (See page 11 for valedictorian/salutatorian calculations.)
-An additional quality point (1.0) is awarded for completion of advanced placement courses, and an additional half quality point (0.5) is awarded for completion of an accelerated or advanced course.
+An additional quality point (1.0) is awarded for completion of an advanced placement course, and an additional half quality point (0.5) is awarded for completion of an accelerated or advanced course.